GoldenPedro/web-sprint-challenge-intro-to-react/README.md

 1. Describe component state.

   The state object is where you store property values that belongs to the component.
 When the state object changes, the component re-renders.
-This can be used with the useState hook.
+This can be used with the useState hook and initialized as an array of "State" and "setState".

 1. Describe props.